DevyAppV/Perseverance_Calculator/README.md

 <strong>Intro:</strong><br/>
 This is a calculator with customizable buttons.
 It also alows you to design math expressions or formulas with variables.
+Check the "Perseverance Calculator 2" repository for the updated version of this calculator.

 <strong>Features (TODO):</strong>
 1. Graphing